 You’ve spent your time and energy creating a perfect retreat in your backyard, but uninvited guests can ruin a good time.

-You might look into one or more natural pest solutions, like these:
+When it comes to perfecting your luxury outdoor living space, you might look into one or more natural pest solutions, like these:

 - Put out wasp or yellow jacket traps.